Aviation Disasters / Airplane Accidents

 - Traumatic Brain Injuries

 Due to the speed and might of airplanes, accidents and crashes involving them generally lead to more severe injuries that can be devastating to victims and their family members.
 An experienced and knowledgeable attorney can help you recover adequate compensation for treatment and recovery.
-Please contact Willoughby Brod, LLP for a free case evaluation if you or a loved one has been a victim of an aviation disaster or accident.
+Please contact the Brod Law Firm for a free case evaluation if you or a loved one has been a victim of an aviation disaster or accident.